amirshim/melya/README.md

 Features
 --------

-Your CoffeeScript, JavaScript, and HTML can be edited online, so you usually don't have to deploy to GAE.
-And you can build and edit your website from anywhere.
+Your Python, CoffeeScript, JavaScript, and HTML can all be edited online.

-Support for online Python programming coming in some future release.
+So you can now build and edit your GAE website from anywhere, and see the changes instantly (without deploying).

 Support for multiple domains.